-Real Estate Investment Trusts Risk
+Real Estate Investment Trusts ("REITs") Risk

-There is risk that investments in REITs will make the Fund more susceptible to risks associated with the ownership of real estate and with the real estate industry in general.
+There is risk that investments in REITs will make the Fund more susceptible to risks associated with the ownership of real estate and with the real estate industry in general, such as changes in interest rates, real estate values and property taxes, cash flows of underlying real estate assets, and the management skill and creditworthiness of the issuer.
 REITs may be less diversified than other pools of securities, may have lower trading volumes and may be subject to more abrupt or erratic price movements than the overall securities markets.
 REITS are also subject to heavy cash flow dependency, defaults by borrowers, self-liquidation, interest rate risks (especially mortgage REITS) and liquidity risk.
 REITs may have limited financial resources, may trade less frequently in lower volume, engage in dilutive offerings or become more volatile than other securities.
 By investing in REITs through the Fund, a shareholder will bear expenses of the REITs in addition to expenses of the Fund.
 REITs are also subject to the possibility of failing to qualify for special tax treatment under the Code.
 A REIT is a company that derives at least 75% of its gross income from (a) rents from real property, (b) interests in real property or interest on obligations secured by mortgages, (c) the sale or other disposition of real property, (d) dividends, distributions or other gains from investments in other REITs, (e) abatements or tax refunds on real property, (f) income and gain derived from certain foreclosure property, (g) amounts received or accrued for entering into agreements to make loans secured by mortgages on real property or to purchase or lease property, and (h) certain other qualified temporary investment income.
 A REIT must also receive 95% of its gross income from (a) dividends, (b) interest, (c) gain from the sale or other disposition of stock, securities, and real property, and (d) any source described in clauses (a) through (h) in the preceding sentence.
 To the extent an investment meets the qualifications of a REIT under the Internal Revenue Code of 1986, as amended, the REIT will not be taxed on distributions made to the Fund.
 In the event an investment fails to qualify as a REIT, the REIT will be subject to tax as a C corporation at U.S. federal income tax rates (currently, at a flat rate of 21%).
 The resulting corporate taxes could reduce the Fund's net assets, the amount of income available for distribution and the amount of our distributions.